 Who to contact for more information?

 We would be happy to visit with you about our We Honor Veterans program, hospice services and our volunteer program, 701.530.4500 or toll free at 800.223.1977 Home Health & Hospice.

 Donated funds are used for the materials needed to perform our pinning ceremonies.
 Each Veteran receives a patriotic pin, a postcard of thanks signed by our staff, a patriotic pillowcase, and a red, white and blue prayer shawl.
 Donated funds are also used to provide education for our volunteers and staff that help us better understand and meet the needs of Veterans facing end-of-life.

-For further information on any of these programs, see the CHI Health at Home website.
+For further information on any of these programs, see CHI Health at Home.

 To learn more about Home Health Services at a given location, see participating locations listed in the Facilities tab (below) and call for more information.